erinlapko/erinlapko.github.io/index.md

 Website for local Girls Who Code website, using PHP and MySQL.
+The website has
+  login/logout PHP sessions
-The website has login/logout PHP session sand post and comment features.
+  post and comment feature

 <img src="MainPage.PNG">